mklilley/mklilley.github.io/content/posts/constrained-particles/index.md

 Fast forward to a few days ago, and I suddenly realised that I could answer my question in no time because I now had GPT at my side 💁‍♂️🤖.
 Together we built this simulation in a few hours and I had the answer to my question - yes, things do reach equilibrium 🤓.

-Feel free to check out the source code at the [constrained-particles repo on Github](https://github.com/mklilley/constrained-particles).

 ## GPT